Week 9 HW: Cell Free Systems

 |---|---|---|

-I would use a bacterial Tx/Tl system, not a mammalian one, because the key regulatory element here is a small-molecule riboswitch and the output is just pore formation and inducer release.
+I would use a bacterial Tx/Tl system rather than a mammalian one, because the key regulatory element here is a small-molecule riboswitch and the output is just pore formation and inducer release.
 No mammalian glycosylation or nuclear machinery is needed.

 3. Experimental details